These are questions that prospective applicants ask frequently. Please read these carefully before sending email.

 For questions about the program and the application process, contact the Director of Graduate Studies (DGS).
 Before contacting the DGS, please review the information on this page and on the pages to which it links.
 Please do not send application materials by e-mail.
 Please do not attempt to apply by e-mail.

 The best option is for applicants to discuss their interest in working with specific professors in their statement.
 The Graduate Admissions Committee will ensure that professors named in statements will see competitive applications.
 Before contacting professors, please check their Web site to determine if they welcome such inquiries.
 Applicants can contact individual professors about their research and whether they are taking students.
+However, application decisions are made by a committee of faculty members, not by individual faculty members.
+So a professor cannot guarantee admission to any student via email.
 Please do not send professors application materials by e-mail.
 Please do not attempt to apply by e-mail.

 Yes.
 We provide only merit-based financial assistance.
-We provide full support for doctoral students, and provide partial support for exceptional Master's students.
+We provide full support for doctoral students, and provide different levels of support for exceptional Master's students.
 For doctoral students, we provide merit-based scholarships that cover all tuition, research assistantships for the academic year, and health insurance.
 Doctoral students can also apply for summer support and travel awards.
-For Master's students, we provide merit-based scholarships that cover up to one-third of the program's tuition.
+For Master's students, we provide merit-based scholarships that cover varying amounts of tuition.
 The Graduate School communicates offers of financial aid with the letter offering admission.
 See the Graduate School's Web page on Financial Support, which also includes information about need-based aid.

 All applicants are eligible for financial assistance.
 This includes international applicants and applicants to the Master's program who want to attend part-time.